 According to a sign on-site, though there are picnic tables at this grove, making bonfires and barbeques is prohibited.

-The grove is also the meeting point of the red, black, and the Israel national trails.
+The grove is also the meeting point of the red, black, and the Israeli national trails.

-From the grove, using the black trail, we will head to the viewpoint.
+Using the black trail, we will head to the viewpoint from the grove.
 And this is the time to mention Poleg Stream.

 What does Poleg mean?

 As you approach the viewpoint, you will notice a rock-hewn breach in the kurkar ridge.
 And on both sides of this gap, there are viewpoints.

 The breach in the mountain is called the Poleg gate (the Roman gate).
 It was created to allow water flow and prevent the creation of marsh.
 And this breach is what gave Poleg stream its name.

 A short section of the Poleg River passes through the reserve.
 Nahal Poleg is one of the smallest of the coastal streams, beginning in the Hamra hills in the area of Tira.
 Arriving at the second kurkar ridge, the small stream encountered an impassable obstacle.
 Its channel has been shifted to the south of the ridge (through the present-day Lake Yakum area), and swamps have accumulated in the back of the ridge.

 Nahal Poleg is a winter stream, yet in the area of the Poleg Gate, water flows in it all year round, originating from the high groundwater.
 Water from the stream is pumped to fill Yakum Lake (the lake is not within the reserve).
 The kurkar quarry east of Yakum Lake and east of the kurkar ridge have swampy areas, and water is collected in the winter.